Split-Ensemble: Efficient OOD-aware Ensemble via Task and Model Splitting: Abstract

 \section{Abstract}

-Uncertainty estimation is crucial for machine learning models to detect out-of-distribution (OOD) inputs.
-However, the conventional discriminative deep learning classifiers produce uncalibrated closed-set predictions for OOD data.
-A more robust classifiers with the uncertainty estimation typically require a potentially unavailable OOD dataset for outlier exposure training, or a considerable amount of additional memory and compute to build ensemble models.
+Uncertainty estimation is crucial for deep learning models to detect out-of-distribution (OOD) inputs.
+However, the naive deep learning classifiers produce uncalibrated uncertainty for OOD data.
+Improving the uncertainty estimation typically requires external data for OOD-aware training or considerable costs to build an ensemble.
 In this work, we improve on uncertainty estimation without extra OOD data or additional inference costs using an alternative \textit{Split-Ensemble} method.
-Specifically, we propose a novel \textit{subtask-splitting} ensemble training objective, where a common multiclass classification task is split into several complementary subtasks.
-Then, each subtask's training data can be considered as OOD to the other subtasks.
-Diverse submodels can therefore be trained on each subtask with OOD-aware objectives.
-The subtask-splitting objective enables us to share low-level features across submodels to avoid parameter and computational overheads.
-In particular, we build a tree-like Split-Ensemble architecture by performing iterative splitting and pruning from a shared backbone model, where each branch serves as a submodel corresponding to a subtask.
-This leads to improved accuracy and uncertainty estimation across submodels under a fixed ensemble computation budget.
-Empirical study with ResNet-18 backbone shows Split-Ensemble, without additional computation cost, improves accuracy over a single model by 0.8\%, 1.8\%, and 25.5\% on CIFAR-10, CIFAR-100, and Tiny-ImageNet, respectively.
-OOD detection for the same backbone and in-distribution datasets surpasses a single model baseline by, correspondingly, 2.2\%, 8.1\%, and 29.6\% mean AUROC.
-Codes will be publicly available at https://antonioo-c.github.io/projects/split-ensemble
+Specifically, we propose a novel \textit{subtask-splitting} ensemble training objective where a task is split into several complementary subtasks based on feature similarity.
+Each subtask considers part of the data as in-distribution while all the rest as OOD data.
+Diverse submodels can therefore be trained on each subtask with OOD-aware objectives, learning generalizable uncertainty estimation.
+To avoid overheads, we enable low-level feature sharing among submodels, building a tree-like Split-Ensemble architecture via iterative splitting and pruning.
+Empirical study shows Split-Ensemble, without additional computational cost, improves accuracy over a single model by 0.8\%, 1.8\%, and 25.5\% on CIFAR-10, CIFAR-100, and Tiny-ImageNet, respectively.
+OOD detection for the same backbone and in-distribution datasets surpasses a single model baseline by 2.2\%, 8.1\%, and 29.6\% in mean AUROC, respectively.